metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

 Writing new functions or plugins
 --------------------------------

-The code in IMPROVER generally falls into one of the following categories:
+The code in IMPROVER generally falls into one of four categories:

 Post-processing code
     This modifies an existing parameter, for example through